Godofbrowser/vuejs-dialog/README.md

     verificationHelp: 'Type "[+:verification]" below to confirm', // Verification help text. [+:verification] will be matched with 'options.verification' (i.e 'Type "continue" below to confirm')
     clicksCount: 3, // for soft confirm, user will be asked to click on "proceed" btn 3 times before actually proceeding
     backdropClose: false // set to true to close the dialog when clicking outside of the dialog window, i.e. click landing on the mask
-};
+    customClass: '' // Custom class to be injected into the parent node for the current dialog instance };

 this.$dialog.confirm(message, options)